iocage/iocage/README.md

 1. Stop the jails (`service iocage stop; iocage stop ALL`)
 1. Back up your data
 1. Remove the old `iocage` package if it is installed (`pkg delete iocage`)
-1. Install `py3-iocage` using one of the methods above
+1. Install `iocage` using one of the methods above
 1. Migrate the jails.
 This can be done by running `iocage list` as root
 1. Start the jails (`service iocage onestart`)